 Did you know some dog breeds are more prone to allergies and skin issues?
 They include: Golden Retrievers, Labs, Terriers, Boxers, German Shepherds, Pugs and Mixed Breeds

 At Cummings Veterinary Hospital, we utilize a number of diagnostic tools and capabilities to get to the root cause of the skin problem.
 Surprisingly often, food allergies cause skin problems and accompanying inflammation.
 Food allergies are the over-response of your pet’s immune system to an invading protein.
 For cats, common allergies are fish and dairy.
 In the case of dogs, wheat, dairy, corn, beef, and other various proteins are typical offenders.

 Through whatever means necessary—skin and blood tests, food trials, elimination diets, hypoallergenic veterinary food formulas—we’ll work diligently to identify the allergen and get your pet’s allergy under control.

 And . . .
 We Manage the Allergy Symptoms

 Shampoos, antihistamines, and nutraceuticals, such as omega fatty acids, help to manage the allergic condition and provide relief.
-If necessary, we will administer steroids to ease the inflammation and resulting discomfort, but our long-term goal is to get your pet off steroids due to possible side effects, such as:
+If necessary, we will administer steroids to ease the inflammation and resulting discomfort.

 Read more about food allergies in dogs from Modern Dog Magazine.